tdeheurles/tdeheurles.github.io/_posts/2015-07-12-How-to-install-docker-on-windows.md

 - 13/07 : Added volume informations
 - 14/07 : Added issue with cygwin
 - 20/07 : Added Virtual Box 5 informations
+- 04/09 : Toolbox has replaced boot2docker.
+The post will be updated soon.
+The extraction of the env into cmd or powershell still works with toolbox.

 ### Problem with cygwin